jasonbayton/11ty/_src/projects/managed-info/support/managed-info-requirements.md

 MANAGED INFO can work in a fully-offline environment, though managed configuration will need to be delivered via alternative methods.
 Future functionality may be limited, however will have no impact on the core use case of the application.

-Customisations currently cannot work in a fully offline environment.
+Integrations currently cannot work in a fully offline environment.
 Licensing has a 30-day network unavailability grace period from the last successful PING before licensed features are disabled.
 Get in touch if this is a concern.